 The revolution of quality management for contact centers is driven by speech analytics.
 The ability to review all calls against a defined set of employee skills, allows managers to produce unbiased and actionable information that can be combined with incentives for quality performance.

-Using speech analytics can help to determine areas for improvement, utilising tools such as positive/negative Sentiment analysis – which can easily understand trends in customer conversations to ascertain customer satisfaction.
+Using speech analytics can help to determine areas for improvement, utilizing tools such as positive/negative Sentiment analysis – which can easily understand trends in customer conversations to ascertain customer satisfaction.

 1. Automated Customer Satisfaction Surveys